kevinkwshin/Environment_setting_for_DL/virtualenv.md

 You can choose python2 also

-# Active your virtual environment:
+## 3.Active your virtual environment:

     source $yourname/bin/activate

+## 4.Enjoy Your virtualenv:

+  You can download anything you want here.
+  However, you need to save dataset into external drive which is /mnt/XXX

-# To deactivate:
+## 5.To deactivate:

     deactivate